2k4sm/count_pp/README.md

 # Visit Counter Assignment

-This is a starter codebase for implementing a distributed visit counter service using FastAPI, Redis, and Docker.
+A distributed visit counter service using FastAPI, Redis, and Docker.

 ## Architecture Overview